 Deconstructing hunger circuits

 Because AGRP neurons are a single population that is sufficient to elicit intensive food-seeking behaviors, the axon projections of these neurons are well-suited to identify other hunger circuit nodes.
 We have discovered several circuits that induce robust food consumption.
-We are developing new methods to explore the neural circuits underlying appetite as well as other need states.
+We have also developed new methods for synaptic silencing to explore the neural circuits underlying appetite as well as other need states.

 Unpleasantness of need